bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 2: 00:06:58

 Yeah.
-And going back to the earlier story In this very night of taproot activation actually, the second block arrived from f2 pool this time and didn't include any taproot spans.
-Third block arrived, didn't include any taproot spans.
+And going back to the earlier story In this very night of taproot activation actually, the second block arrived from f2 pool this time and didn’t include any taproot spans.
+Third block arrived, didn’t include any taproot spans.
 So by the time the fourth block arrived, all these taproot spans were confirmed.
 And it later turned out that these pools had upgraded in time, burned for signaling, but the issue was that their peers were old and they had some weird manual peer configuration, which then caused problems for them.
-Their peers couldn't relay these pay-to-type-root spans because they are non-standard for them.
+Their peers couldn’t relay these pay-to-type-root spans because they are non-standard for them.

 Speaker 1: 00:07:34

-So basically they were up to date and ready to go and actually correctly signaling, but just didn't see the Taproot transactions because their peers filtered them out and dropped them as nonstandard.
+So basically they were up to date and ready to go and actually correctly signaling, but just didn’t see the Taproot transactions because their peers filtered them out and dropped them as nonstandard.
 Correct.

 Speaker 2: 00:07:45